bradford-hamilton/Ruby-On-Quails/guides/source/autoloading_and_reloading_constants.md

 Constant Reloading
 ------------------

-When `config.cache_classes` is false Rails is able to reload autoloaded constants.
+When `config.cache_classes` is false Quails is able to reload autoloaded constants.

 For example, if you're in a console session and edit some file behind the